Australia's Qantas to lift domestic capacity, repair finances as state borders reopen

 Qantas’ international fleet remains grounded until at least next July and the airline has flagged it will require international passengers to receive a COVID-19 vaccine in order to travel.

+The Australian government has indicated travellers would need to be vaccinated or to quarantine on arrival and there are only limited hotel quarantine spaces available.

+Joyce said it was possible vaccinations would not be needed for travel to New Zealand because of low cases numbers, adding that the rollout of vaccines might occur before governments around the region agreed on quarantine-free travel bubbles.

-Joyce said Qantas expected it would take years for international travel to fully recover, with the airline carrying the overhead for billions of dollars of aircraft in the meantime.
+Qantas expects it will take years for international travel to fully recover, with the airline carrying the overhead for billions of dollars of aircraft in the meantime, he said.

 The airline has cut around 8,500 jobs, or nearly 30% of its workforce, since the pandemic hit and a further 13,500 staff are stood down receiving government benefits.